Last updated May 7, 2021

 Are vaccines required at UND?

-However, if any eligible individual also works in another health care or other employment setting that requires the vaccine, they should follow that employer’s policies.
+However, if any eligible individual also works in another employment setting that requires the vaccine, they should follow that employer’s policies.

 Do I need to wear a mask and physical distance after I'm vaccinated?

 Yes.
 You need to continue to do these things.

 Though the vaccines are 95% effective at preventing serious clinical illness due to COVID-19 infection, 5 out of 100 vaccinated people may still become infected and spread COVID-19.
 Mitigation measures must be maintained until we reach herd immunity through the vaccine.

 Unless you have symptoms, you do not need to quarantine if you completed your COVID-19 vaccinations at least 2 weeks prior to your close contact exposure to a positive case.
 For the two injection vaccination series, this refers to completion of both vaccinations.
 If receiving the Johnson & Johnson vaccine, you will reach fully vaccinated status within 2 weeks.

 Persons who are not included in the quarantine exemption following completion of vaccination include: